 - Parents/carers and visitors, including volunteers and contractors, should ensure that they do not use their mobile phones inside the school building when volunteering/visiting the school.
 This applies at all times.
-If a visitor/volunteer needs to check their device they may do so in the school's meeting room area or outside the school entrance. - Appropriate signage and information is provided to inform parents/carers and visitors of expectations of use. - Visitors, including volunteers and contractors, who are on site for regular or extended periods of time are expected to use their mobile phones and personal devices in accordance with our acceptable use of technology policy and other associated policies, including but not limited to anti-bullying, behaviour and child protection policy. - Members of staff are expected to challenge visitors if they have concerns and inform the DSL or Headteacher of any breaches of our policy.
+If a visitor/volunteer needs to check their device, they may do so outside the school entrance. - Appropriate signage and information is provided to inform parents/carers and visitors of expectations of use. - Visitors, including volunteers and contractors, who are on site for regular or extended periods of time are expected to use their mobile phones and personal devices in accordance with our acceptable use of technology policy and other associated policies, including but not limited to anti-bullying, behaviour and child protection policy. - Members of staff are expected to challenge visitors if they have concerns and inform the DSL or Headteacher of any breaches of our policy.